bmackenty/DesigningSolutionsThroughProgramming/README.md

 Students will use these templates as a starting point to build a web application.

 I know there are some security and performance issues here.
-I often first sacrfice complexity and the "right way" to help students understand and then slowly build more formal, secure (and performant) code.
+I often first sacrfice complexity and the "right way" to help students understand the basics and then slowly build more formal, secure (and performant) code.
+I also try to over-comment code to help beginning programmers understand how things work.

+This code assumes a LAMP environment: Linux, Apache, MySQL and PHP.
+We host on Linode.

 If you have any suggestions or ideas for improvement, please email Bill MacKenty, bmackenty@aswarsaw.org or bmackenty@gmail.com, or open an issue.